kalafut/kalafut.net/site/content/posts/sorry-nyt-i-wont.md

 date: 2023-10-11T16:43:05.520Z
 draft: false
 ---
-This is the BS I [wrote about previously](/posts/the-subscription-renewal-drill/):
+This is a close cousin to the renewal BS I [wrote about previously](/posts/the-subscription-renewal-drill/).
+In this case we're cutting back and ending a subscription outright:

 ![](/img/nyt_cancel.png)